SatSim/zedboard-system/README.txt

 make DESTDIR=../xentemp install
 (Now you should have two directories: dev containing some device files and usr containing a directory called xenomai.)
-(Copy your uramdisk.image.gz from step 1 to this directory) sudo mkdir tmprootfs dd if=uramdisk.image.gz of=ramdisk.image.gz bs=64 skip=1
-mv uramdisk.image.gz old_uramdisk.image.gz
+(Copy your uramdisk.image.gz from step 1 to this directory) (All the sudos in the upcoming section are there for a reason - it may not work without them) sudo mkdir tmprootfs dd if=uramdisk.image.gz of=ramdisk.image.gz bs=64 skip=1 mv uramdisk.image.gz old_uramdisk.image.gz